Brainchip-Inc/akida_examples/doc/index.rst

     compatible models,

   * a quantization tool (`quantizeml <https://pypi.org/project/quantizeml>`_)
-    for quantization of CNN, Transformer, and TENN models using low-bitwidth weights and outputs,
+    for quantization of CNN and Vision Transformer models using low-bitwidth weights and outputs,

   * a conversion tool (`cnn2snn <https://pypi.org/project/cnn2snn>`_) to convert